micahbf/ld-toggle/README.md

 - The user exists in the specified environment
 - You have access to view contexts in that environment

+### Driver context not found

+If you get an error when configuring a driver context:
+- Verify the driver UUID/ULID is correct
+- Ensure the driver context exists in the specified environment
+- Check that you have permissions to view driver contexts

 ### Authentication issues

 Make sure ldcli is configured with a valid access token: